gtbjj/gtbjj.github.io/android/index.md

 search_omit: true
 ---

 Adventures in Android programming and tinkering.
-Featured projects include a [kernel for the Nexus 6P](https://github.com/savagezen/kernel_huawei_angler) and an [AOSP ROM for the Nexus 6P](https://github.com/savagezen/aosp).
+Featured projects include a [kernel for the Nexus 6P](https://github.com/savagezen/kernel_huawei_angler).
 See also the <a href="/data_screens/">data and screenshots page</a>.

 <div style="height: 400px; width: 65%; overflow: scroll; float: left">
   <ul class="post-list">